Immanuel Velikovsky: Posthumous administration of literary estate

 For many years, Velikovsky's estate was controlled by his two daughters, Shulamit Velikovsky Kogan (b.
 1925), and Ruth Ruhama Velikovsky Sharon (b.
 1926), who generally resisted the publication of any further material.
-(Exceptions include the biography ABA — the Glory and the Torment: The Life of Dr. Immanuel Velikovsky, issued in 1995 and greeted with rather dubious reviews; and a Hebrew translation of another Ages in Chaos volume, The Dark Age of Greece, which was published in Israel.)
+(Exceptions include the biography ABA – the Glory and the Torment: The Life of Dr. Immanuel Velikovsky, issued in 1995 and greeted with rather dubious reviews; and a Hebrew translation of another Ages in Chaos volume, The Dark Age of Greece, which was published in Israel.)
 A volume of Velikovsky's discussions and correspondence with Albert Einstein appeared in Hebrew in Israel, translated and edited by his daughter Shulamit Velikovsky Kogan.
 In the late 1990s, a large portion of Velikovsky's unpublished book manuscripts, essays and correspondence became available at the Velikovsky Archive website.
 In 2005, Velikovsky's daughter Ruth Sharon presented his entire archive to Princeton University Library.

 Ideas

-In 1920s and 1930s, Velikovsky published his concepts in medical and psychoanalytic journals.
-He is best known, however, for research performed in 1940s when living in New York City.
+In the 1920s and 1930s, Velikovsky published his concepts in medical and psychoanalytic journals.
+He is best known, however, for research performed in the 1940s when living in New York City.
 His main ideas in this area were summarized in an affidavit of November 1942, and two privately published Scripta Academica pamphlets, Theses for the Reconstruction of Ancient History (1945) and Cosmos without Gravitation (1946).

 Rather than have his ideas dismissed wholesale because of potential flaws in any one area, Velikovsky then chose to publish them as a series of book volumes, aimed at a lay audience, dealing separately with his proposals on ancient history, and with areas more relevant to the physical sciences.
 Velikovsky was a passionate Zionist, and this did steer the focus of his work, although its scope was considerably more far-reaching than this.
 The entire body of work could be said to stem from an attempt to solve the following problem: that to Velikovsky there appeared to be insufficient correlation in the written or archaeological records between Biblical history and what was known of the history of the area, in particular, Egypt.

 Velikovsky searched for common mention of events within literary records, and in the Ipuwer Papyrus he believed he had found a contemporary Egyptian account of the Plagues of Egypt.
 Moreover, he interpreted both accounts as descriptions of a great natural catastrophe.
 Velikovsky attempted to investigate the physical cause of these events, and extrapolated backwards and forwards in history from this point, cross-comparing written and mythical records from cultures on every inhabited continent, using them to attempt synchronisms of the historical records, yielding what he believed to be further periodic natural catastrophes that can be global in scale.

 He arrived at a body of radical inter-disciplinary ideas, which might be summarised as: